|Date Opened||11/2/2019 12:00:00 AM|

 |Salary||$101,066 - $137,814/year|

 |Job Type||Open to the Public|

-Please include a resume within the "Resume Tab" of your application.
+Please include a resume in the "Resume Tab".

 The State of Connecticut is an equal opportunity/affirmative action employer and strongly encourages the applications of women, minorities, and persons with disabilities.

 Click on a link below to apply for this position:

 |Fill out the Supplemental Questionnaire and Application NOW using the Internet.|

 The State of Connecticut is an Affirmative Action/Equal Opportunity Employer and strongly encourages the application of women, minorities and persons with disabilities.